tmbasic-lang/tmbasic/doc/maintainer-instructions.md

 1. In `build/`, run `scripts/depsDownload.sh` to pull the latest version of each dep.
 1. In `build/downloads/`, `rm sysroot-* ; aws s3 sync . s3://tmbasic/deps/ --acl public-read --size-only`
 1. Commit as "Update deps".
+1. Check for new Alpine releases.
+Search for `alpine:` to find the Dockerfiles to update.
+Commit as "Update Alpine".
+1. If ICU updated, then manually update `Dockerfile.sysroot` with the new version, and update the Linux sysroots using the instructions below.

 ## Update Linux sysroots